sergio11/art_niche_nft_marketplace_hardhat_solidity/README.md

 ## Running the test suite

-The project has a set of tests to validate the correct behaviour of the contracts and the interaction between them:
+The project has a set of tests to validate the correct behaviour of the contracts and the interaction between them.
+You can run the following command to launch the test suite on the local EVM:

 ```
 npx hardhat test
 ```
 <img width="auto" src="./doc/suite_test.PNG" />

+You can also use ganache to carry out the tests, for this it is only necessary to use the network option

 ```
 npx hardhat --network ganache test